ShatrovOA/dtFFT/docs/usage.rst

 Selecting plan effort
 ---------------------

 The ``effort`` parameter in ``dtFFT`` determines the level of optimization applied during plan creation, influencing how data transposition is configured.
-On the host, ``dtFFT`` leverages custom MPI datatypes to perform transpositions, tailored to the grid decomposition and data layout.
-On the GPU, transposition is handled by nvRTC-compiled kernels, optimized at runtime for specific data sizes and types, with data exchange between GPUs facilitated by various backend options (e.g., NCCL, MPI P2P).
+The choice of ``effort`` impacts both plan creation time and runtime performance.
+Higher effort levels increase setup time but can enhance transposition efficiency, especially for large datasets or complex grids.
 The supported effort levels defined by :f:type:`dtfft_effort_t` control the extent of this optimization as follows:

 DTFFT_ESTIMATE
 ______________

 This minimal-effort option prioritizes fast plan creation.

-On the host, ``dtFFT`` selects a default grid decomposition and if selected backend is ``DTFFT_BACKEND_MPI_DATATYPE`` constructs MPI datatypes based on environment variables such as ``DTFFT_DTYPE_X_Y`` and ``DTFFT_DTYPE_Y_Z`` (see :ref:`MPI Datatype Selection variables <datatype_selection>`), which define the default send and receive strategies.
-In a case of other backends preparations are minimal to none.
+On the host, ``dtFFT`` selects a default grid decomposition.
+If the selected backend is ``DTFFT_BACKEND_MPI_DATATYPE``, it constructs MPI datatypes based on environment variables such as ``DTFFT_DTYPE_X_Y`` and ``DTFFT_DTYPE_Y_Z`` (see :ref:`MPI Datatype Selection variables <datatype_selection>`), which define the default send and receive strategies.

-On the GPU, it uses a pre-selected backend specified via :f:type:`dtfft_config_t` (see configuration details below), compiling an nvRTC kernel tailored to the chosen backend.

 DTFFT_MEASURE
 _____________